How to Fix Docker Container Not Starting: Common Issues and Solutions

 condition: service_healthy

-- Verify that containers are on the same Docker network:
+- Make sure containers are on the same Docker network:

 docker network inspect <network_name>

-- Use container names as hostnames when containers are on the same user-defined network.
-The default bridge network does not support DNS resolution between containers.
+- Use container names as hostnames — but only on user-defined networks.
+The default bridge network doesn't support DNS resolution between containers, which has tripped me up more than once.

 Corrupted Image or Layer